xdoko01/pgRPG/README.md

   - [ ] Implement new component `CanHear` that will specify what the entity can hear and will hold list of entities that are being heard.
   - [ ] Bug -Problem with pushing entities into walls - eventhough map collisions are enabled.
 To be fixed.
   - [ ] schema validation path to every test quest
+  - [ ] Unit tests for BTree and BList
+  - [ ] implement `toml` format for easy quest definitions (same as currenlty used `yaml` and `json`)
+  - [ ] implement test quests for testing of the new commands with the command context.
+  - [ ] in `generate_command_from_XXX_processor` there is repetitive part that is extracting entity_id from the parameters or from the brain owner and putting the command into the queue - this common part can be abstracted into separate function and called separatelly.
+Alternativelly it can be transfered from processors to `command_manager.add_command` function.
+  - [ ] I want to have 'moves' as a normal function parameter, not kwargs.
+It is not elegant here.(Command function implementation)

+## TODO - Rethinking Commands - BTrees and Brain
+  - `CommandContext` - abstract class representing context of currently running command
+    - information from other commands from the same BTree
+    - ticks and times
+    - Context is valid for both Btree and Brain.
+BTree's context is called BTree blackboard, Brain's context can be different implementation.
+But always need to provide the information guaranteed and defined by the CommandContext class.
+    - on init remove necessary sub-classing
+    - ... ... ... ... ... ...
+    - check that the tree is valid - all leaves are behavior nodes
+    - Packages
+      - Core
+        - Commands
+          - `cmd_generator.py`
+          - `cmd_context.py`
+          - `cmd_status.py`
+          - Generators
+            - BTree
+              - `btree.py`
+              - `blackboard.py`
+            - BList (formal Brain)
+              - `blist.py`
+                - ListNode
+                  -[(idx=0, on_fail_goto_idx=None, cmd='...'), ...]
+              - `blackboard.py`
+          - Commands
+            - `dummy_command.py`
+            - ...
+  -`Btree` module -> used in BTree component

 ## TODOs
   - filters to be independent on component, so that those can be used also within commands and not only processors